 Keep it short.

 Write a resume headline that does not have more than ten words.
-Use short phrases and sentence fragments rather than a complete sentence.
+Use short phrases and sentence fragments rather than complete sentences.

 Focus on your skills, not on your job search.